IARU HF Championship 2019

 6.5.
 Use of self-spotting techniques on packet or other mediums are inconsistent with the spirit and intent of these rules.

 7.1.
 Contacts within your own ITU zone, as well as QSOs with any IARU-member society HQ station or IARU official (counting as the special multiplier), count one point each.

 7.1.1.
 Contacts with a station in the same ITU zone but on a different continent count one point.

 7.2.
 Contacts within your continent (but different ITU zone) count three points.

 7.3.
 Contacts with a different continent and IARU zone count five points.

-8. Multipliers: The total number of ITU zones plus IARU member society HQ stations worked on each band (not mode).
+8. Multipliers: The total number of ITU zones worked on each band (not mode), plus IARU member society HQ stations worked on each band (not mode).
 IARU officials represent a maximum of four multipliers per band (AC, R1, R2 and R3).

 8.1.
 IARU member society HQ stations and officials do not count for zone multipliers.

 8.2.
 To qualify as the special multiplier, Administrative Council and Regional Executive Committee stations must only be operated by the individual station licensee as a single operator entry or as a multi operator, single transmitter entry with significant participation by the licensee.